FranciscoOrtizTena/eat-toronto-rec-rag/README.md

 - [Minsearch](https://github.com/alexeygrigorev/minsearch) for full-text search.
 - Flask as the API Interface.
 - OpenAI as an LLM (gpt-4o-mini)
+- Grafana for monitoring and PostgreSQL as the backend for it

 ## Running it